Death: Society and culture

-Death in warfare and suicide attack also have cultural links, and the ideas of dulce et decorum est pro patria mori, which translates to "It is sweet and proper to die for one's country," mutiny punishable by death, such as in the United States, grieving relatives of dead soldiers and death notification are embedded in many cultures.
-Recently in the western world, with the increase in terrorism following the September 11 attacks, but also further back in time with suicide bombings, kamikaze missions in World War II, and suicide missions in a host of other conflicts in history, death for a cause by way of suicide attack, and martyrdom have had significant cultural impacts.
+Death in warfare and suicide attacks also have cultural links, and the ideas of dulce et decorum est pro patria mori, which translates to "It is sweet and proper to die for one's country", is a concept that dates to antiquity.
+Additionally, grieving relatives of dead soldiers and death notification are embedded in many cultures.
+Recently in the Western world—with the increase in terrorism following the September 11 attacks but also further back in time with suicide bombings, kamikaze missions in World War II, and suicide missions in a host of other conflicts in history—death for a cause by way of suicide attack, including martyrdom, have had significant cultural impacts.

 Suicide, in general, and particularly euthanasia, are also points of cultural debate.
 Both acts are understood very differently in different cultures.
 In Japan, for example, ending a life with honor by seppuku was considered a desirable death, whereas according to traditional Christian and Islamic cultures, suicide is viewed as a sin.

 Death is personified in many cultures, with such symbolic representations as the Grim Reaper, Azrael, the Hindu god Yama, and Father Time.
-In the west, the Grim Reaper, or figures similar to it, is the most popular depiction of death in western cultures.
+In western cultures, the Grim Reaper, or figures similar to it, is the most popular depiction of death.

 In Brazil, death is counted officially when it is registered by existing family members at a cartório, a government-authorized registry.
 Before being able to file for an official death, the deceased must have been registered for an official birth at the cartório.
 Though a Public Registry Law guarantees all Brazilian citizens the right to register deaths, regardless of their financial means of their family members (often children), the Brazilian government has not taken away the burden, the hidden costs, and fees of filing for a death.
 For many impoverished families, the indirect costs and burden of filing for a death lead to a more appealing, unofficial, local, and cultural burial, which, in turn, raises the debate about inaccurate mortality rates.

 Talking about death and witnessing it is a difficult issue in most cultures.
 Western societies may like to treat the dead with the utmost material respect, with an official embalmer and associated rites.
 Eastern societies (like India) may be more open to accepting it as a fait accompli, with a funeral procession of the dead body ending in an open-air burning-to-ashes.